joshstephenson/Wordle-Solver/README.md

 # Python Wordle Solver
-This is a Python script to solve Wordle.
+This is a Python tool to solve Wordle.
 The goal is threefold:
 1. To solve all 2315 answer words in 6 guesses or fewer.
 Currently, there are 11 words that require 7 guesses.
 2. To achieve the lowest possible guess average which is currently 3.9348 guesses per puzzle with the starting word EARST.
 3. To implement an algorithm that is not dependent on a given wordset.
 While this repository is testing on a static wordset, the algorithm should perform equally well if new words are added or removed.